shadudiix/Call-Cuda-Functions-Without-CUDA-Toolkit/README.md

 We found ( cuDriverGetVersion ), could we call it via [LoadLibrary](https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) and [GetProcAddress](https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getprocaddress) ?

 We'll do that in the next section.

-### Note

-Every device uses Nvidia graphics card..Nvcuda.dll is installed in System32 and SysWOW64 (for x64 Architecture), so no need to link to Cuda Toolkit :wink:

 # Examples of functions :gear::